charles-e/new-c2lem/src/books/Nutshell.md

 NOW, TO MY FATHER, John Cairncross, a big man, my genome’s other half, whose helical twists of fate concern me greatly.
 It’s in me alone that my parents forever mingle, sweetly, sourly, along separate sugar-phosphate backbones, the recipe for my essential self.
 I also blend John and Trudy in my daydreams – like every child of estranged parents, I long to remarry them, this base pair, and so unite my circumstances to my genome.
 </blockquote>

 Another novel that features poetry along with dark human behavior, both nestled in clever prose.
+Just to be clear, I really enjoyed both this and What We Can Know, so now I will be on the look out for more McEwan.

 <!--